 In accordance with state and federal laws, BioGift must obtain an informed consent from the donor or legal next-of-kin(s) for you to donate your body to science.
 If more than one legal next-of-kin exists (i.e. mother/father or siblings), all must be in agreement with the full body donation though only one of the legal next-of-kin are required to complete the official authorization.

 We cannot accept donors who have donated for transplant with the exception of eye donation.

 Is the body cremated and returned to family?

 Eventually the body is medically cremated after all studies are completed.
-However, only a partial amount of cremated remains are returned to the family within six weeks of the donation for closure (the part of the body not used for medical research and education).
+However, only a partial amount of cremated remains are returned to the family within eight to twelve weeks of the donation for closure (the part of the body not used for medical research and education).

 How long before I get certified copies of the death certificate?

 Certified copies of the death certificate are issued by the county or state where the death occurred.
 Typically, you can expect certified copies to arrive within four weeks.
 Each state and county has their own process for filing death certificates.
 We will mail the death certificates to the next of kin as quickly as we can.